ExeClim/Isca/docs/source/begginers_guide.rst

 vim is not the only option! *emacs* is a similar editor which is guaranteed to be installed. emacs is opened in the same way as vim.

 Perhaps a better option is *gedit*.
 This is a simple text editor with a GUI which is usually installed on servers (it is on the GV machines). **This is what I would recommend using as a beginner, if available**.
 It’s a little clunky but more intuitive to use then the previous options.
 It is opened exactly the same as vim/emacs.
-In some cases you may need to set up *X11 forwarding* (see 'Intermediate').
+In some cases you may need to set up *X11 forwarding* (see :ref:`X11 forwarding` in Intermediate).

 As you get more comfortable with this scientific computing, you will likely find that you prefer a different text editor with a GUI which is far more user friendly.
 However, it will require a bit of setting up.
 Talk to your supervisor/research group about what they use and how they got it to work.